 Kryvoi, Yaraslau (2015) The law applied by international administrative tribunals: from autonomy to hierarchy.
 George Washington International Law Review, 47 (2). pp. 267-301.
 ISSN 0748-4305

-International Administrative Law GWILR - Kryvoi.pdf - Draft Version
+International Administrative Law GWILR - Kryvoi.pdf - Accepted Version

 Download (217kB) | Preview